WE'RE OPEN FOR ALL CARE

 - Remember, there is still so much we do not know about COVID 19.
 Having positive antibodies does not promise immunity.
 The presence of antibodies only shows that you have been exposed to the virus and have produced an immune response to the SARS-CoV-2 virus.
 A negative antibody test simply means that you have not developed antibodies at time of testing.
 This could be due to inadequate time post exposure to COVID to develop antibodies, lack of exposure or poor immune response.

 - Who should have the test?
 A possible valid reason to have testing is if you had COVID-19 symptoms but never were tested and now you may want to see if you have antibodies, thus likely indicating exposure to the virus.

 - Most people do not need this test unless it is done to understand how many people in a population have been exposed.

-- The COVID antibody test is a blood test that can be done the same day you have your visit if your doctors deems it appropriate to test.
+- The COVID antibody test is a blood test that you can schedule to have drawn at a later date at our clinic if your doctors deems it appropriate to test.